unyt-org/uix-template-hello-uix/README.md

 # Project Structure

 ## Directories
-In the `src` directory, there are two directories.
+The source code goes in two directories.

 The `backend` directory contains the backend endpoint logic.
 The backend endpoint runs locally with deno.